Vlogo11/pocketcomputermanager_exe/README.md

 # Pocket Computer Manager
 ## Main Advantages - A Software, That Makes Your Life Faster
-- Everything in a clean, user-friendly, portable and pocket program
+- Everything you need, in a clean, user-friendly and portable program
 - It gives you almost all the features that you can find in those separate programs (Not everything is implemented, that's just a plan)
   - Windows File Explorer
   - Windows Task Manager